 Data Analysis: Look at the information you’ve collected to see what may help you to answer the question.
-As a team discuss the most important facts that will help you to answer the question.
+As a team, discuss the most important facts that will help you to answer the question.
 Highlight at least 6 facts that you will use.

 Explanation: In the space below and on the back of the paper write a rough draft of your CER.
 Be sure to include all of the necessary parts.
 Once this is done have a classmate or relative edit your writing.
 The editor should make notes then sign on the bottom back of the sheet.
 The final CER should be typed using 12 font, Times New Roman, single spaced paragraphs, double spaced between paragraphs.